 Linen Vs Polyester

-Linen is intensely strong material, and it's also even strongest when wet, and can even withstand boiling temperatures for any length of time, this promotes sterilization of linen allowing you to regularly wash and reuse whenever needed, which is an added bonus when considering your face covers.
+Linen is intensely strong material, and it's also even stronger when wet, and can even withstand boiling temperatures for any length of time, this promotes sterilization of linen, allowing you to regularly wash and reuse whenever needed, which is an added bonus when considering your face covers.

 With Polyester, over the recent decades, polyester processes have been able to mimic other fabrics like silk, suede, cotton and even Linen, but this doesn’t mean that the polyester follows the same properties as the above listed materials.
 Polyester is very strong, but not not as strong and long lasting as Linen.
 Other disadvantages include: not breathable like Linen, sticks to your skin if you are sweating or perspire a lot, which can be uncomfortable at the best of times.